phase2/outrigger-docs/docs/common-tasks/accessing-logs.md

 log output to stdout/stderr within each container will be output the console.
 Each entry will be prefixed with the name of the running container to identify the source of the log message.

-If log output is not coming directly to the console you can [SSH into the container](../common-tasks/ssh-into-a-container.md) and browse the file system for logs.
+If log output is not coming directly to the console (for example, if you started your containers via `docker-compose up -d` to detach them) you can still
+[SSH into the container](../common-tasks/ssh-into-a-container.md) and browse the file system for logs.
 Most common services will provide some log output in `/var/log`.

+Alternatively, another option is to run the `docker logs <containername>` command.